ks888/tgo/README.md

 All the examples in this doc are available in the `_examples` directory.
 If this example doesn't work, check the error value `tracer.Start()` returns.

-In this example, you may omit the the `tracer.Stop()` line because tracing automatically ends when the caller function of `tracer.Start()` returns.

 #### Set TraceLevel

 You often need a little deeper trace logs.
 For example, you may want to know the functions `fib()` and `fmt.Println()` call internally.
 You can do that by adjusting the trace level with `tracer.SetTraceLevel()`.